lbormann/darts-caller/README.md

 If you want to limit downloads-count, you can set it to x most recent.
 By default this is '0' (no limitation).

-*`-DLP / --downloads_path`*

-In case you face problems with downloads try to change the download-path.
-By default this is 'caller-downloads-temp' in the application`s directory.
-But make sure you choose an non important folder as the content will be cleared by application.

 *`-BAV / --background_audio_volume`*

 You can not hear any calls as your music is way too loud?
 Try to set this to '0.03' and let the calls begin :) Default is '0.0' (no background-audio-muting).
 Note: Only availble on windows-os.